OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 # Context

 Server-Side Request Forgery is a way to force application to make a malicious network request.
 It can happen when user can control the URL to an external resource like:
-- image on external server (e.g. user enter URL of the avatar, then the application will download this file and display some feedback like image itself or error)
+- Image on external server (e.g. user enter URL of the avatar, then the application will download this file and display some feedback like image itself or error).
-- custom WebHook (user have to specify WebHook handlers, Callback URLs)
+- Custom [WebHook](https://en.wikipedia.org/wiki/Webhook) (user have to specify WebHook handlers, Callback URLs).
-- request to another application, often located on other network, to perform a specific task.
+- Request to another application, often located on other network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.

 Overview of an SSRF common flow: